 To comply with CIP requirements, financial institutions needed to know their customers, giving rise to KYC procedures.
 CIP is sometimes used interchangeably with KYC because identifying your customer allows you to be compliant.

 A CIP needed to be incorporated into the bank’s Bank Secrecy Act and AML compliance program.

 What are the general requirements for a CIP?

 A CIP is relevant to both individual consumers and corporations.
 As with KYC checks outside the US, the FDIC stipulates that the implementation of a CIP comprise four minimum pieces of identifying information for every new account opening:

 - Date of birth

 - Identification Number

-But that’s just the minimum.
-In the US-context, an Identification Number refers to a tax ID number.
+That is just the minimum requirement.
+In the US context, an Identification Number refers to a tax ID number.
 Non-US persons would need to provide identity papers such as passport numbers, national ID card numbers or a government-backed national tax number to qualify under the CIP.